 Why is my guppy breathing fast at the top?

-Rapid breathing near the surface usually indicates oxygen problems or stress.
+Rapid breathing near the surface usually points to low oxygen, poor water quality, or stress.

 Can ammonia cause guppies to gasp?